QuickBlox/quickblox-ios-sdk/README.md

 To start work you should just put framework into your project and call desired methods.

-Latest framework file you can download from [downloads page](https://github.com/QuickBlox/quickblox-ios-sdk/downloads).
+Latest framework file you can download from [GitHub](https://github.com/QuickBlox/quickblox-ios-sdk/archive/master.zip).

 ## Documentation